 To change dollars to shekels before you leave, visit your bank a few weeks before the trip.
 (Most banks require a few weeks to process this request.)
-This will save you time waiting in currency exchange lines or searching for an ATM after you arrive, and will likely save you money by giving a better exchange rate.
+This will save you time waiting in currency exchange lines or searching for an ATM after you arrive.
+This is completely optional as most, if not all the places we visit will accept US Dollars.